On New China Newspeak

 Watching China Watching (III)

 It was not until early 1974, shortly before I went to study in the People’s Republic at the age of twenty, that my teachers at the Australian National University introduced me to the full-blown version of official Chinese.
-In class, where we had only just been introduced to Simplified Chinese Characters 簡體字 (or what are now called ‘crippled characters’ 殘體字), we read a recently published denunciation of Michelangelo Antonioni’s ‘anti-China’ documentary film Chung Kuo, Cina.
+In class, where we had only just been introduced to Simplified Chinese Characters 簡體字 (or what some call ‘crippled characters’ 殘體字), we read a recently published denunciation of Michelangelo Antonioni’s ‘anti-China’ documentary film Chung Kuo, Cina.
 The prose was ridiculous, over-wrought, but deadly earnest (see ‘A Vicious Motive, Despicable Tricks — A Criticism of Antonioni’s Anti-China Film Chung Kuo’, 恶毒的用心,卑劣的手法——批判安东尼奥尼拍摄的题为《中国》的反华影片, Renmin Ribao 30 January 1974).
-The film was attacked nationwide, even though virtually no one got to see it (see Isabel Hilton, Struggling with Antonioni).
+The film was attacked throughout China, even though virtually no one got to see it (see Isabel Hilton, Struggling with Antonioni).

 Despite official Chinese protests, Chung Kuo, Cina was, however, screened on Australian public television.
-It was on the eve of my trip to China and, by the time I got to Beijing, Australian embassy officials were being verbally abused by the Chinese government.
+It was on the eve of my first trip to China and, by the time I got to Beijing, Australian embassy officials were being verbally abused by the Chinese government for allowing the film to be screened.
 Even students like me caught a whiff of the sulfuric stench in the air.
 One of the first mainland expressions I learned was 缺席批判: to be denounced in absentia.

 I never forgot those early lessons.

 The following essay is a revised version of a work that originally appeared in the March 2012 issue of China Heritage Quarterly.
-I revised it as part of the commemoration of the centenary of China’s language reform/ new culture movement spearheaded by the publication, in January 1917, of Hu Shi’s ‘A Preliminary Discussion of Literature Reform’ 文學改良芻議 and discussed by Victor Mair in his Hu Shi and Chinese Language Reform.
+We reproduce it here as part of our commemoration of the centenary of China’s language reform/ new culture movement which was spearheaded by the publication, in January 1917, of Hu Shi’s ‘A Preliminary Discussion of Literature Reform’ 文學改良芻議.
+(See also Victor Mair in his Hu Shi and Chinese Language Reform.)

 — Geremie R. Barmé